How Trent Primary Became An Ofsted Outstanding Primary School

 After using Third Space Learning for a whole year, we’ve discovered that the payoff is not only in the self-esteem of pupils, but also in developing their concentration skills.
 Since starting Third Space Learning, we’ve seen that pupils using the intervention have been able to concentrate for longer.’

-What key factors would you say contributed to your ‘Outstanding’ rating?
+What key factors would you say contributed to your ‘Outstanding’ primary school rating?

 ‘I think that for us, to be Outstanding means that the whole school cares about every individual pupil, that we know each pupil well and we do everything we can to help that child enjoy school, succeed at school, and to belong.